vcapra1/mandelbrot-cli/README.md

 # Mandelbrot Set Explorer

-## Problems
-* User can draw box outside of image in GUI
-* Re-rendering even when config is the same

-## To-do
-* Add progress messages to the GUI, such as "preparing" while the render memory is being allocated, and "saving image" while the image is being exported, as both tend to take more than a few seconds when the image is sufficiently large.
-* Don't ever clone a Render struct, because it holds ALL the pixel data, which is a ton of memory, and images larger than about 2k pixels are exhausting the memory and crashing the program.
-* In the GUI, add a feature to save the image (which will just require copying the exported file from the /tmp directory to a user-decided location
-* Maybe add a "Cancel" button while the render is in progress, which halts the device threads, or whatever is happening at that time
-* Make window non-resizable
-* Package frontend and backend into one program

 ## GUI Controls
 * When the user manually changes a value in a text field (center or radius), the selected region in the canvas should be cleared
 * When the user manually changes a value in an image size text field, the box shown should be updated to reflect the new aspect ratio, only if a box is already there